 - All datasets offered by MalwareBazaar can be used for both, commercial and non-commercial purpose for free without any limitations (CC0)

-- Any data offered by MalwareBazaar is served as it is on best effort
+- Any data offered by MalwareBazaar is served as it is on best effort with no warranty

 - Any submission to MalwareBazaar will be treated and shared under TLP:WHITE and under Creative Commons No Rights Reserved (CC0)